Install new furring strips ( or Plywood)

 If any gaps open up between the string and board, you will need to bring the furring strip down so that it is the same level with the string.
 This is done using shims, which are wedge shape pieces of wood.
 Wherever you need to lower a section of the furring strips, loosen the screw and then tap in the shim.
 The further the shim goes in, the more the furring strip will move downward.

 Once the furring strips are up and flat, you will need to add blocking strips running cross-wise in between the furring strips at two-feet intervals to provide a nailing surface on all four sides of each 2'x2' panel.

+Put on a pair of gloves.
+Without gloves, you take the chance of having black oily finger prints on Unfinished tiles and obtaining cuts.
 Start from the center of the room or the corner that will be seen first on entering the room and work outward from there.
 Use chalk lines to make sure teh first panel is nailed in straight.
 Each Panel is aligned with the next panel and the edges are overlapped.
 The decorative nails are driven in exactly every 6 inches and become part of the overall pattern.

 C103 Nailing up Crown

 When it comes to cutting and shaping stamped metal ceiling panels, about the only tool that is necessary are a pair of straight tin snips and a pair of aviation snips designed to cut curves.
 These are particularly helpful when cutting around obstacles like an overhead light box or cutting miters.